dracoooooo/C4/C4/README.md

 $ mvn clean package
 ```

-After building, there will be a product at `target/C4-1.0-SNAPSHOT-shaded.jar`.
+Once finished, there will be a product at `target/C4-1.0-SNAPSHOT-shaded.jar`.

 ## Usage

 ```
 Usage: C4 [-hV] [-t=<algType>] <file>
-Check if the history satisfies transactional causal consistency.
+Check if a history satisfies transactional causal consistency.

       <file>      Input file
   -h, --help      Show this help message and exit.